Andrew Bibby

 Image of cover

-Too Hot for Comfort completes my set of three novels in the Cumbrian Fells trilogy.
+Too Hot for Comfort completes my set of three crime novels in the Cumbrian Fells trilogy.
 My two earlier books are The Bad Step and In the Cold of the Night.
 All three books are published by Gritstone Publishing.
-The books are also available as Kindle ebooks.
+(All also available as Kindle ebooks.)